jitendra3109/ApacheKafka/README.md

 # Awesome-ApacheKafka

 Apache Kafka is an open-source stream processing platform developed by the Apache Software Foundation written in Scala and Java.
+Kafka® is used for building real-time data pipelines and streaming apps.
+It is horizontally scalable, fault-tolerant, wicked fast, and runs in production in thousands of companies.
-The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
+The project aims to provide a reach contents and build a open source community.

 # <img src="https://raw.githubusercontent.com/Awesome-Windows/Awesome/master/media/chrome_2016-06-11_19-02-31.png" alt="table of contents">
 - [Documentions](#documentions)